BrianMillerS/ebike_usage_regression/README.md

 # Project Takeaway
 The goal of this project was to understand the patterns of E-bike usage and create a predictive model that can forecast the number of riders per hour based on time and weather conditions.
-- Four models were tested: XGBoost, Random Forest, Logistic Regression, and Naive Bayes
+- Six models were tested: Linear Regression, Decision Tree Regressor, Random Forest Regressor, SGD Regressor, Bagging Regressor.
-- XGBoost outperformed other models due to its superior handling of complex variable interactions and its flexibility in fine-tuning
-- XGBoost achieved a test accuracy of 0.85, F1 Score of 0.86, and an ROC AUC of 0.91
-- Higher alcohol content was the best indicator of increased wine quality
-- Sulphate content and acidity were the next best indicators of increased wine quality, they may contribute to a wine's aroma and flavor
+- Random Forest Regressor had the best performace after parameter tuning with a R^2 = 0.89 and RMSE = 0.33 (6-fold xval).
+- Warmer weather, less humidity, and it being rush hour times were the best predictors of E-bike usage.

 The insights from this project could enable Capital Bikeshare and similar companies to make evidence-based decisions about where and when to allocate resources, leading to increased operational efficiency and customer satisfaction.
 Potential changes could include: